Size ranking: 11th

 In southern Ophiuchus, outside the walls of the market, Phi, Chi, Psi, and Omega Ophiuchi formed Dongxian, the western door to a stewards’ room for investigating trading infringements; the eastern door was Xixian, in Scorpius and Libra.
 Theta Ophiuchi and three other stars formed Tianjiang, ‘celestial river’, located in the Milky Way and said to govern waterways.
 Next to it was Tianyue, consisting of eight faint stars in Ophiuchus and Sagittarius and lying exactly on the ecliptic.
 Tianyue represented a lock or keyhole through which the Sun had to thread itself every year.
 It lay directly opposite in the sky from Tianguan, a gate on the ecliptic in Taurus.

 © Ian Ridpath.
 All rights reserved

-Ophiuchus holds a huge snake, Serpens, in both hands as shown in the Atlas Coelestis of John Flamsteed (1729).
-Serpens is unique in being divided into two halves.
-For Johann Bode’s depiction of the constellation, see here.
-Ophiuchus appears to stand on Scorpius, the scorpion, with his left foot.
-The V-shaped group of stars above the tail of the serpent, next to the right shoulder of Ophiuchus, once formed part of the obsolete constellation Taurus Poniatovii.
+Ophiuchus holds a writhing snake, Serpens, in a double-handed grip as portrayed in the Atlas Coelestis of John Flamsteed (1729).
+Ophiuchus appears to stand on Scorpius, the scorpion, with his left foot, while his head lies next to that of Hercules.
+The V-shaped group of stars above the tail of the snake, next to the right shoulder of Ophiuchus, once formed part of the obsolete constellation Taurus Poniatovii.
 The dashed line crossing the feet of Ophiuchus is the Sun’s path, the ecliptic.